HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/deployment/DeployRobots.md

 ## Introduction

-How to deploy a robots.txt in DX containers environments
+This document describes how to deploy a `robots.txt` file in HCL Digital Experience (DX) container environments.

 ## Instructions

-Steps to deploy robots.txt file in DX containers environment.
+Refer to the following steps to deploy a `robots.txt` file in DX container environments:

-1) Deploy DX in any supported cloud providers (EKS, AKS, GKE and OpenShift).
+1. Deploy DX in any supported cloud providers, such as Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), and Red Hat OpenShift.
-2) Build web application (.war) included robots.txt and set context root to / for the application.
+2. Build your web application (`.war` file) with the `robots.txt` file included within the root of the application's web content.
-3) Deploy application in WAS.
+3. Configure the application's context root to `/`.
-4) Try to access robots.txt using LB IP.
+4. Deploy the application in the Websphere Application Server (WAS).

- `https://<loadbalancer hostname or IP>/robots.txt`
+5. Access your `robots.txt` using the load balancer host name or IP.
+For example: `https://<loadbalancer hostname or IP>/robots.txt`.